-Orange County Surgical Error Attorneys
+Orange County Surgical Error Lawyer

 When patients go in for a surgical procedure, they are literally putting their lives in the hands of the surgeon and his/her team.
 Despite advances in tools, training and procedures, surgical errors are still unsettlingly common.
 It is estimated that around 100,000 deaths occur as a direct result of mistakes made during surgeries.
 Undergoing a surgical procedure is nerve-racking as it is.
 The possibility of being the victim of a surgical error makes the experience all the more frightening.

 If you or someone you love has suffered injury or death as a result of a surgical mistake, you should know that you have the right to take legal action against the doctor, hospital or other medical professional involved in the surgery.
 Please contact us today to speak with an experienced and trusted Orange County surgical error attorney who can evaluate your case at no cost and discuss a course of action.

 It is common knowledge that doctors, nurses, and other hospital personnel are usually overworked.
 While fatigue, lack of attention and hastiness can all result in surgical errors, there are other factors that lead to potentially life-threatening mistakes.
 Miscommunication before a surgical procedure, either due to illegible handwriting or incorrect patient information and/or during the actual surgery also commonly lead to surgical errors.